ThomasRobertFr/mandoline/README.md

 Make sure you configure the "config.dist" file with your database configuration.

-It works as a server application, you have to launch `Solap4pyEntryPoint` and you can use the Solap4py to request [GeoMondrian](http://www.spatialytics.org/fr/projets/geomondrian/).
+It works as a server application, you compile everything using `ant` command.
+Then you can launch the server with `java -jar Solap4py.jar` and you can use Solap4py to request [GeoMondrian](http://www.spatialytics.org/fr/projets/geomondrian/).

 ## Dependencies